International Day of Zero Tolerance for Female Genital Mutilation

 The World Health Organization (WHO) classifies this procedure into four types.

-Type I (clitoridectomy): This involves either partially or completely removing the clitoris, which is a small, sensitive, and erectile region of the female genitals.
-In some rare cases, only the prepuce, which is the fold of skin around the clitoris, may be removed.
+Partial or complete removal of the clitoris, which is a small, sensitive, erectile region of the female genitals.
+In some rare cases, only the prepuce (the fold of skin around the clitoris) may be removed.

-Type II (excision): This procedure involves partially or completely removing both the clitoris and the labia minora, which are the inner folds of the vulva.
-It may also involve the removal of the labia majora, the outer folds, with or without excising the labia minora.
+Partial or complete removal of both the clitoris and the labia minora (inner folds of the vulva).
+It may also involve the removal of the labia majora (outer folds), with or without excising the labia minora.

-Type III (infibulation): This is the most severe form, where the vaginal entrance is narrowed by forming a covering seal.
-This seal is created by cutting and repositioning the labia minora or majora, sometimes with stitching.
+The vaginal entrance is narrowed by forming a covering seal.
+This is done by cutting and repositioning the labia minora or majora, sometimes with stitching.
 In some cases, the clitoris may also be removed.

-Type IV: This category includes any additional harmful non-medical treatments, such as piercing, incising, or pricking of the female genitalia, that are not categorized under Types I, II, or III.
+Includes any additional harmful non-medical treatments, such as piercing, incising, or pricking of the female genitalia, that are not categorised under Types I, II, or III.

 FGM in the short term may lead to severe complications such as: